-Specific mitigating measures in the context of COVID-19 alert levels COVID-19 alert level 4-5 All appointments made via remote access (telephone/video/email/SMS).
-There will be a closed-door policy and all patients and visitors will be directed to follow instructions on the door.
-COVID-19 alert level 3 All appointments made via remote access (telephone/video/email/SMS).
+Specific mitigating measures in the context of COVID-19 alert levels • also give COVID-19 alert level 4-5 All appointments made via remote access (telephone/video/email/SMS).
+There will be a closed-door policy and all patients and visitors will be directed to follow instructions on the door. consideration to local measures and local risk levels COVID-19 alert level 3 All appointments made via remote access (telephone/video/email/SMS).
 There will be a closed-door policy and all patients and visitors will be directed to follow instructions on the door.
 COVID-19 alert level 1-2 There will be an open-door policy but patients and visitors will be directed to follow instructions on the door.
 Conditional mitigation measures for patients who may be at higher risk of COVID-19 consequences Practices may need to implement extra measures to ensure patients and other members of the public who may have conditions such as learning difficulties and disabilities, visual or hearing impairments, are catered for in terms of making appointments and liaising with carers.